Combinatorial and Asymptotical Results on the Neighborhood Grid: Quality of Neighborhood Approximation

 We have given two constructions to create worst case behavior in the neighborhood estimates.
-However, these constructions do not account for the average estimate to be expected for a random point cloud.
-Therefore, we pose the following question:
+However, these constructions do not account for the average estimate to be expected for a random point set.
+Therefore, we pose the following questions: